 - Sustainability – Upcycling reduces clothing and textile waste by reusing deadstock or gently used fabric to create new garments and products.
 Making a single cotton T-shirt requires over 700 gallons of water, whereas using a pre-existing T-shirt to make something new requires nearly no water.
 In addition, upcycling can divert some of the 85% of textile waste that ends up in landfills.

-- A Cheaper Wardrobe – Upcycling can be less expensive since used or pre-existing materials are typically a fraction of the cost of newly-made materials and textiles.
+- A Cheaper Wardrobe – Upcycling can be less expensive – even for luxury brands – since used or pre-existing materials are typically a fraction of the cost of newly-made materials and textiles.

 - Uniqueness – Upcycling requires creativity to envision the potential of existing materials to create something new and beautiful.

-Don’t think for one minute that upcycled fashion compromises style.
-Sure, there are some ‘crafty’ looking brands out there, but we’ve found 6 Luxury Fashion Brands that Upcycle that are chic as heck.
+And don’t think for one minute that upcycled fashion compromises style.
+Sure, there are some ‘crafty’ looking brands out there, but we’ve found a few luxury fashion brands that upcycle, and they’re as chic as heck!

 Beyond being eco-friendly by upcycling old materials into new sturdy and quirky accessories, Elvis & Kresse are also socially responsible: a whopping 50% of profits from the Elvis & Kresse fire hose line go to the Fire Fighters Charity, which is a non-profit organization that aims to enhance the quality of life for former firefighters–many of whom suffer physical injuries while on duty.
 Elvis & Kresse also employs workers from Poole’s Remploy factory, an organization that helps people with disabilities find work.
 Sweet!